mkirsch42/antitimer/README.md

 How to run this thing?
 ------
 #### Environment
-You need an up-to-date Java environment on your desktop.
+You need an up-to-date Java environment on your desktop (java7).
 If you don't, download it at http://java.com/getjava

 Now, just launch the jar file (double-clicking works if you have java installed).